sandeepmj/javascript-variables-comparison-operators/README.md

 </p>

 <p>
 Give the H1 tag the id of "budget".
+It should look like:
 </p>

 <p><img src="/img/budget-id.png"></p>